Follow Eugene on Twitter

 • They’re there because they consider the event a “good time.”

 I hope the information is carefully considered by those who organize fundraisers.
 Most event organizers falsely think people are attending their event because it supports a good cause.
 That type of false logic can doom a fundraising event.
-Always remember people attend your event because they want to have a good time or a unique experience.
+Always remember people attend your event because they want to have a good time or a experience something unique.
+People aren't going to give you their hard earned money so you can bore them.

 Today the competition is fierce and people are far more protective of their dollar.
 You have to go that extra mile.
 The best way to raise money for a good cause is by making sure the event is an amazing experience for those in attendance.
 If your event isn't a good time, regardless of the cause, people won't come back to support it.